-Friday, July 31 9:00 a.m.
+Friday, July 30 9:00 a.m.

-The order of the sale will be Barrows, Champions, followed by Lambs, Steers and the remainder of the barrows.
+The order of the sale will be Sheep, Beef, Champions, followed by Swine.
 Sale of Champions will be approximately at 11:00 a.m.

-- Any exhibitor may sell a maximum of THREE animals in the sale not including any Grand Champion or Reserve Grand Champion animals(carcass and live).
-Each animal can only sell - Entries for the sale must be the same as entered and must have shown in regular classes at the fair. - The weight range for animals to be eligible for the sale are as follows:
+- Any exhibitor may sell a maximum of THREE animals in the sale not including any Grand Champion or Reserve Grand Champion animals. - 2.
+Each animal can only sell once. - 3.
+Entries for the sale must be the same as entered and must have shown in regular classes at the fair. - 4.
+The weight range for animals to be eligible for the sale are as follows: